 BI-RADS category 4C has quite a high positive predictive value for breast cancer

-The most common finding in BI-RADS category 4 is breast fibrocystic changes
+The most common finding in BI-RADS category 4 is fibrocystic changes

 Category 5.
 Highly suggestive of malignancy